 Remove the meat from the refrigerator.

-Set the Big Green Egg for indirect cooking at 275°F using wood chips (cherry, pecan, and hickory would all be good but stay away from mesquite).
-Place the foil-wrapped chips on the coals.
+Set the Big Green Egg for indirect cooking at 225°F using 100% natural lump charcoal from Big Green Egg or more economically, Royal Oak all-natural hardwood charcoal from Walmart.
+Place the foil-wrapped wood chips on the coals.

 Remove the meat to a cutting board.
 Cover it with foil and let it rest for about 30 minutes.
 Shred the meat with forks or meat claws.
 The meat should fall apart and have a pink, smoky ring.
-If your meat doesn’t fall apart to your satisfaction, you can cook it in a pressure cooker at high pressure for up to 20 minutes.
+If your meat doesn’t fall apart to your satisfaction, you can cook it in an Instant Pot or old-fashioned pressure cooker at high pressure for up to 20 minutes.
 Let it cool to warm and shred with forks or meat claws.

 Place the meat on a half-baking sheet and add your choice of sauce to taste.
 Mix well.
 You can crisp the meat under the broiler for 5-10 minutes if you like it that way.